originallyus/node-red-contrib-better-sonos/README.md

 * controlling stereo and or surround configurations
 * automatic detection of play configuration

-Known issues:
-* status is only set according to input, not requested from player

 Planned upcoming features:
 * annoucement node (should play a jingle or a text to speech thing and then continue with current playlist)